 Welcoming New People

-We hope that new people attending All Saints’ will find a warm and friendly welcome.
-If you are new to the church please help us in getting to know you by completing an information slip and introduce yourself to someone.
+We hope that new people attending All Saints’ will find a warm welcome.
 Periodically the church also holds Welcome Lunches for new members.

 If you would like to meet on a regular or semi-regular basis with a Pastoral Care Team member for listening and support this can be arranged on request.